GorbatovNikita/lib-console/README.md

 Ngl I was having fun

-I also apoligize for having everything pushed through single commit
+Also sorry for having everything pushed through single commit, i know its bad

 I stole console part from one of my repos(you can find it in my profile) and redesigned it a lot
 </sub>